chris-ramon/thesis-graphql-go/README.md

 ## Results: Compatibility Validation

-We developed a compatibility validation library [`graphql-go/compatibility-standard-definitions`](https://github.com/graphql-go/compatibility-standard-definitions) that ensures schema equivalence using introspection.
-This validates the internal type system alignment between the implementations.
+The novel part of this thesis is the development of an open-source compatibility validation library: [`graphql-go/compatibility-standard-definitions`](https://github.com/graphql-go/compatibility-standard-definitions).
+This library ensures schema equivalence using introspection.
+It validates the internal type system alignment between the implementations.

 This confirms that `graphql-go` adheres to `graphql-js` and yields equivalent runtime behavior, thereby demonstrating strong compatibility with the GraphQL Specification.